DanielRajChristeen/Esp32-robot-arm/README.md

 - Per-servo safe angle enforcement to prevent mechanical damage
 - Serial + Bluetooth telemetry for debugging
 - Default home-position initializer on boot

-### Repo Layout
-See the repository tree at the top of this document.

 ### Quick Start